veepsrock/who/experiments/README.md

 - zero_shot_parent: model predicting at the parent level themes
 - zero_shot_child: model predicting at the child level themes
 - threshold: 0.8 and above

+## Zero Shot Scores Experiment
+The objective of this experiment was to test the performance of the number of labels used to predict.
+The original taxonomy we had a 0.8 confidence threshold, and generated the parent themes using all the labels.
+The two experiment variables are the taxonomy type (parent or child), and number of labels (all or an entered number)

+### Results
+Through this experimentation, we discovered that the model performed best with taking the top two labels.

+Here are the parameters.
+The results of each run can be found [here](zero_shot_threshold.csv)
+- zero_shot_parent: model predicting at the parent level themes
+- zero_shot_child: model predicting at the child level themes
+- number_of_levels: all or 2